-- 119 The directors shall elect from among themselves a chair and a treasurer, and such other office-bearers (if any) as they consider appropriate. - 120 All of the office bearers shall cease to hold office at the conclusion of each annual general meeting, but shall then be eligible for re-election. - 121 A person elected to any office shall cease to hold that office if they cease to be a director, or if they resign from that office by written notice to that effect.
+- The directors shall elect from among themselves a chair (who must also be a Member Director) and a treasurer, and such other office-bearers (if any) as they consider appropriate. - All of the office bearers shall cease to hold office at the conclusion of each annual general meeting, but shall then be eligible for re-election. - 121 A person elected to any office shall cease to hold that office if they cease to be a director, or if they resign from that office by written notice to that effect.